 Court of Appeals Holds Third-Party Contractors May be Liable for Discrimination

 What New York law expressly forbids is a blanket policy of refusing to hire anyone with a criminal record.
-What about a scenario in which a subcontractor is obligated by contractor not to hire people with criminal record?
+What about a scenario in which a subcontractor is obligated by the contractor not to hire people with a criminal record?
 New York State's highest court recently considered the extent to which the contractor may be liable for illegal employment discrimination.

 The facts of this case are fairly straightforward: The plaintiffs worked for a New York-based moving company, which we will refer to here as Company C. Sometime later, Company B hired Company C as a subcontractor.
 Company B is a subsidiary of Company A. Company A and Company B are located outside of New York.

 Company C's contract required it to comply with the hiring guidelines of Company B. Among other things, this included not employing anyone who could not pass a criminal background check.
 Since the plaintiffs had criminal records, Company C fired them.

 The plaintiffs sued all three companies in federal court.
 The judge dismissed Company A and Company B as plaintiffs, holding that New York law only applied to the direct employer, which in this case was Company C. The plaintiffs appealed that ruling to the U.S. Second Circuit Court of Appeal, which in turn asked the New York Court of Appeals to clarify who can be sued under the Human Rights Law.